+MASSACHUSETTS

-MASSACHUSETTS Statute(s) M.G.L.A.
+Statute(s) M.G.L.A.
 94C § 34A.

 Initial effective date(s) August 2, 2012.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who, in good faith, seeks medical assistance for for GS protection someone experiencing a drug-related overdose. • Person who experiences a drug-related overdose, is in need of medical assistance, and, in good faith, seeks such medical assistance, or is the subject of such a good faith request for medical assistance.
-Protection as to An eligible person may not be charged or prosecuted for possession controlled substance of a controlled substance (M.G.L.A.
-94C § 34). possession crimes , , , , , , , , , , , , , , , , , , , Protection as to drug None. paraphernalia crimes Protection as to other An eligible person may not be found in violation of a condition of crimes/violations probation or pretrial release as determined by a court or a condition of parole, as determined by the parole board.

-MASSACHUSETTS
+Substantive None.

+amendments to law(s)

+Individual(s) eligible Person who, in good faith, seeks medical assistance for

+for GS protection someone experiencing a drug-related overdose.

+Process Person who experiences a drug-related overdose, is in need of

+medical assistance, and, in good faith, seeks such medical

+assistance, or is the subject of such a good faith request for

+medical assistance.

+Protection as to An eligible person may not be charged or prosecuted for possession

+controlled substance of a controlled substance (M.G.L.A.
+94C § 34).

+possession crimes

+Protection as to drug None.

+paraphernalia crimes

+Protection as to other An eligible person may not be found in violation of a condition of

+crimes/violations probation or pretrial release as determined by a court or a condition

+of parole, as determined by the parole board.

-Requirement(s) for the protection to apply Evidence for the charge of possession of a controlled substance or violation must have been gained as a result of the overdose and the
+Requirement(s) for the Evidence for the charge of possession of a controlled substance or

+protection to apply violation must have been gained as a result of the overdose and the

 need for medical assistance.

 Exception(s) to The existence of the protection does not prevent anyone from being

-protection charged with trafficking, distribution, or possession of a controlled substance with intent to distribute.
+protection charged with trafficking, distribution, or possession of a controlled

+substance with intent to distribute.

-Reporting overdose a mitigating factor in sentencing Yes.
+Reporting overdose a Yes.

+mitigating factor in

+sentencing

-Offenses subject to mitigation Criminal prosecution under the Controlled Substance Act.
+Offenses subject to Criminal prosecution under the Controlled Substance Act.

+mitigation When madical assistance is sayabt for a constant in

 Circumstance(s) when When medical assistance is sought for someone who is

 mitigation applies experiencing a drug-related overdose.

 Other provisions of None.

-note

-DIH or DDRD No.
+note DIH or DDRD No.

-provision in state law
+provision in state law INO.

 Classification of N/A

+DIH/DDRD offense 17/2

+Circumstance(s) when N/A

+DIH/DRDD applies 17/11

+Affirmative defense of N/A

 DIH/DDRD offense

-Circumstance (s) when N/A

-DIH/DRDD applies

-Affirmative defense of DIH/DDRD offense N/A